sumcoinlabs/sumcoinj.org/how-things-fit-together.md

 ## The memory pool

 It can be convenient to know how many peers (and which ones) have announced a particular transaction.
-See the article on the bitcoinj [SecurityModel](/security-model) for information on why this may be interesting.
+See the article on the sumcoinj [SecurityModel](/security-model) for information on why this may be interesting.
 To implement this, the `MemoryPool` class keeps track of transactions and transaction hashes that have been seen.

 For example, if a peer sends us an "inv" stating it has the transaction with hash 87c79f8d77fe2078333c612e2bdf1735127c6c02 then the `Peer` will inform the `MemoryPool` of that, and it will record that this peer has seen that transaction.
 We may eventually download the given transaction to find out if it belongs to us, and at that point it's also given to the `MemoryPool` which keeps it around in case some part of the app is interested in it.
 As further invs come in, the transactions confidence object is updated.